topheman/gopher-ball/README.md

 ## Build - Help wanted

-If you install sdl2 and the go binding for sdl2, you can create a binary to test the game.
-I started go 3 weeks ago and this game last week, I still haven't figured how to properly package such an app.
+If you install sdl2 and the go bindings for sdl2, you can build a binary to test the game.
+However, **it won't be ready for distribution**.

-How would you package this kind of app:
+How would you package this kind of app ?

 - cross platforms (for Mac OS X, Windows and Linux) - for starters, on Mac OS X
 - embedding the assets